Surfing in Nicaragua

 Access the wave through Gran Pacifica and make your way North.
 The best peaks can be found a short walk to the North of the parking area, in front of the river mouth.
 It’s best surfed on a lower tide.
 You can also drive straight to the beach by paying the guards $5 at the entrance.

-I stayed at Los Cardones once, it is very rustic compared to the Grand Pacifica.
+I stayed at Los Cardones once and it is very rustic compared to the Grand Pacifica.
 There are a good group of people that hang out there but the rooms are sub-par in my opinion.
-If you are going to stay there grab one of the rentals on the property.
+If you are going to stay there, grab one of the rentals on the property.

-Watch out: The black sand beach can get very hot in the sun.
+Watch out for the black sand.
+Beach can get very hot in the sun.